 The second battle was fought between WeChat and WhatsApp (later acquired by Facebook).
 While WeChat had an initial lead, Whatsapp won because of a product better suited to lower internet speed in India and the simplicity of the product.
 It’s similar to Hemu having the initial lead and then lost to Bairam Khan (Mughal’s minister).
 Here, Bairam Khan was Whatsapp, and Facebook was the Mughal Dynasty.

 Some smaller wars follow this second battle.
 Multiple vernacular apps such as ShareChat and social media apps for the niche segment did emerge.
 But the third battle and probably the defining one would be between Facebook and Tiktok.
 At least in the video social media space, one can’t live while the other survives.
 While I am dramatizing here a bit, but just like the Battle of Panipat 3, this battle could change the course of social media space in India.

 In the third battle, up till now, Tiktok has an advantage.
 I wrote this article is to gauge whether Tiktok would win this third major social media war.

 First, let’s start with why TikTok has come to be a dominant social media firm in India.
 I think for the following reasons:

-- Customer Match: As Instagram made everyone’s photographer, Twitter made everyone’s opinion make, Tittok uniquely makes every Indian feel like a Bollywood star.
+1. Customer Match: As Instagram made everyone’s photographer, Twitter made everyone’s opinion maker, Tittok uniquely makes every Indian feel like a Bollywood star.
 Song and dance have been a big part of Indian culture even before Bollywood.
 At the wedding, there are traditional folk songs and plays associated with every ritual.
 It’s no doubt that Tiktok was something we needed.